masterjanic/discord-checker-web/README.md

   -  [ ] View Account Billing details
   -  [ ] View Account Guilds
   -  [ ] Add password to Account -> Password Login

-### Ideas
-- [ ] Discord Account History
-  - Basically an account changelog with all changes made to the account over time.